 Leishmaniasis is transmitted by the bite of infected female phlebotomine sandflies.
-The sandflies inject the infective stage (i.e., promastigotes) from their proboscis during blood meals The number 1 .
-Promastigotes that reach the puncture wound are phagocytized by macrophages (number 2) and other types of mononuclear phagocytic cells.
-Progmastigotes transform in these cells into the tissue stage of the parasite (i.e., amastigotes) (number 3), which multiply by simple division and proceed to infect other mononuclear phagocytic cells (number 4).
+The sandflies inject the infective stage (i.e., promastigotes) from their proboscis during blood meals The number 1.
+Promastigotes that reach the puncture wound are phagocytized by macrophages The number 2 and other types of mononuclear phagocytic cells.
+Progmastigotes transform in these cells into the tissue stage of the parasite (i.e., amastigotes) The number 3, which multiply by simple division and proceed to infect other mononuclear phagocytic cells The number 4.
 Parasite, host, and other factors affect whether the infection becomes symptomatic and whether cutaneous or visceral leishmaniasis results.
-Sandflies become infected by ingesting infected cells during blood meals (number 5, 6).
-In sandflies, amastigotes transform into promastigotes, develop in the gut (number 7) and migrate to the proboscis (number 8).
+Sandflies become infected by ingesting infected cells during blood meals (The number 5, The number 6).
+In sandflies, amastigotes transform into promastigotes, develop in the gut and migrate to the proboscis The number 8.